 Could you please introduce yourself ?

 We met at Abbey Road when I was a Senior Engineer and Kirsty had an independent production room there.
-We're passionate about film and we saw a little bit of a niche in the market to really pull out all the stops and specialize in creating music for film.
-We had done a few gigs where we'd had to go to another country and start mixing something, record and mix in rooms that weren't necessarily set up for mixing.
-When we got there it was like a blank canvas, so we tried to organize it a little bit differently.
+We're passionate about film and we saw a bit of a niche in the market to really pull out all the stops and specialize in creating music for film.
+Likewise, we had done a few gigs where we'd had to go to another country and start mixing something, record, and mix in rooms that weren't necessarily set up for mixing.
+When we got there, it was like a blank canvas, so we tried to organize it a little differently.
 I think we were always just dreaming of having somewhere to do that and just push that to the next stage really.

 What was your introduction to Trinnov like ?

 I think we were aware of some software based things, but we hadn't actually used those ourselves.
 By that point, we'd set up our lovely B&W 7.1 system in the room, and it sounded great!
 And then our friend tells us he’s got this awful sounding room.
 He tells us he bought a Trinnov and it's transformed the way he works !
 We've thought it's the other end to us but we did start thinking about it.
 We went to Alan Jenkins in that room in Soho and listened to him.
 He played his before and after and we were impressed, there's just a new « world order » of correction of stuff going on that just centered everything.

 We were about to move to a Dolby Atmos format so we knew we needed more channels of processing.
 Trinnov seemed to be a pretty definite kind of step forward for us in terms of our monitoring.

 How has it influenced the way you work ?